 All Citations must utilize Word Citations to automatically show at the end of the document.

-All updates after the initial creation must be performed using Tracking Changes turn on and Accepted by the Architecture committee.
+All updates after the initial creation must be performed with Track Changes On and Accepted by the Architecture Committee.

 Any Quotes in code examples below should typically be coded as ASCII character decimal 034 or 022 hex.